 Performers will be provided a series of cells labeled "red", "blue", and "yellow", which are also the featured marker colors.

-Upon every change in marker color, performers will play that color's cell, as is, three times.
-When they have finished playing it three times, they will play according to the <a href="https://www.shape.com/shap
+Upon every new marker color intro, performers will play that color's cell, from the top, as is, once (including bars of rest and any repeats).
+When they have finished playing it once, they will play according to the shape of the marker stroke.